uwmadisoncals/uwtheme-umarkadi/CONTRIBUTING.md

     * See the [README](README.md) for details on building a local development environment for the theme
 3. Contributing to the project
     * If this is not the first time working with this repo, make sure to sync your fork from the Dev branch before starting to work.
-    * Create a branch that either describes the feature being developed or directly ties to a jira issue
+    * Create a branch that either describes the feature being developed or directly ties to a Jira issue
     * Commit changes to the created branch early and often
     * When development is finished and ready be merged, push your branch to your fork and open a merge request.
 4. The art of review